 Dec 28, 2024

-In 1861, a gentleman writing under the nom de plum “Peak House” submitted his exciting discovery to the care of the Medfield Historical Society, and I am here to reveal this discovery to our community as we take our first shaky steps into the year 2025.
+In 1861, a gentleman writing under the nom de plume “Peak House” submitted an “exciting discovery” to the care of the Medfield Historical Society, and I am here to reveal this 164-year-old discovery to our community as we take our first shaky steps into the year 2025.
 First, here is a bit of background.
 In March of 2024, we published my article about the Medfield Lyceum Gazette, a short-lived publication of the Medfield Lyceum.
-We explained that “the Lyceum movement, named for Aristotle’s famous school in ancient Greece, began in New England in the early 1800s… sparking widespread enthusiasm for adult education, training, and learning of all kinds.
-By the mid-1800s, people were flocking to classes, lectures, authors’ appearances, and myriad venues of learning.”
-This anonymous man submitted an essay, titled “Rocky Woods, the Garden of Eden” for publication in the Gazette.
+We explained that “the Lyceum movement, named for Aristotle’s famous school in ancient Greece, began in New England in the early 1800s… spark(ed) widespread enthusiasm for adult education, training, and learning of all kinds.
+By the mid-1800s, people were flocking to classes, lectures, authors’ appearances, and myriad venues of learning (MHS).”
+This anonymous writer submitted to the Editresses an essay, titled “Rocky Woods, the Garden of Eden” for publication.
+This title was not metaphorical, for in this essay, he contends to prove that Medfield’s own Rocky Woods was the actual geographical location of the Garden of Eden, introducing evidentiary support for the claim.
+Instead of reading this essay merely as a wonderfully entertaining piece of Medfield History, I decided to dig a bit deeper.
+Why, I wondered, would someone write this particular essay at this particular time?
+Presumably, the author believed he would have an interested audience, but how did he know that?
+What was going on in the cultural consciousness?
+Indeed, Medfielders of 1861 had a lot on their plates, with the start of the Civil War, but this essay is really about the impact of Charles Darwin.

-The three-part thesis is presented in the essay:
+The three-part thesis is presented as follows:

 “The question of the location of the Garden of Eden has never been settled, and although it has been generally placed near the mouth of the Euphrates, it is allowed nothing in that region indicates fertility, and there is more conjecture than certainty in this location of the first abode of our race.
 It will be conceded, I think that three things are essential to the proper location of the Garden, first that it had something to do with Adam, second that it had something to do with the Serpent, and thirdly, that it had something to do Death”(MHS file, Medfield Lyceum).
 What has Rocky Woods to do with Adam?
 The author asserts that “this famous Woods, a portion of it at least, is still in the possession of a descendant of Adam, and although this fact is not sufficient of itself to establish the identity of the Garden, still in connection with the second fact it acquires strength and amounts almost to conviction” (MHS).
-In William Tilden’s History of Medfield we can find ample references to the Adams’ properties for two centuries in Medfield.
+In William Tilden’s History of Medfield, we can find ample references to the Adams family’s property holdings for two centuries in Medfield.

 Transcript of letter from “Peak House” to Medfield Lyceum Gazette